• Skip to primary navigation

 Say goodbye to pots of boiling water—Air-Fryer Eggs will become your go-to for hassle-free breakfasts!

-I used to think air fryers were just for crispy treats, but it turns out they’re amazing for eggs.
+I used to think air fryers were just for crispy treats, but after testing this method repeatedly, I can say they’re amazing for eggs.
 The even heat circulation in the air fryer cooks the eggs evenly, giving you ideal texture every time, whether you prefer yours hard-boiled or soft-boiled.
 Plus, it’s super-easy—just set it and forget it.
 No more waiting for water to boil or worrying about overcooked eggs.
-It’s simplicity at its best and perfect for anyone who wants a protein-packed start to their day.
+It’s simplicity at its best and my favorite way to get a protein-packed start to the day.

 If you’re used to boiling your eggs, you probably know that the results can be uneven, sometimes perfectly cooked and sometimes more or less solid or jiggly than you’d like.
 Air-fryer boiled eggs will give you a firm and cooked white that’s never rubbery and a yolk that’s just the right amount of creamy.
 Just adjust the time to end up with your choice of hard- or soft-boiled.
 Sprinkle the eggs with herbs or spices to mix things up, or use them to make a batch of deviled eggs or egg salad for sandwiches, and you can enjoy them all day.